etishor/Metrics.NET/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/m6ng7uml4wqm3ni2)](https://ci.appveyor.com/project/etishor/metrics-net)
 [![Mono Build Status](https://api.travis-ci.org/etishor/Metrics.NET.svg)](https://travis-ci.org/etishor/Metrics.NET)

+##What it is
+Metrics.NET library is a .NET Port, with lots of additional functionality, of the awesome Java [metrics library](https://github.com/dropwizard/metrics) by Coda Hale.

+To paraphrase the Java library description - Metrics is a .NET library which gives you unparalleled insight into what your code does in production.

 ##What it does?
-Metrics.NET is a library meant to facilitate the measuring various run-time aspects of an application.

 It can measure things like how long requests take, how often errors occur, how many items are in a cache and how often the cache is hit.
 It can measure any measurable aspect of the host application.

 One of the main goals of the library is to have a minimal impact on the measured application, while at the same time making it easy to capture the desired metrics.
 A lot of effort has been invested in making the public API as simple and intuitive as possible.

 Supported runtimes: .NET 4.5.1, .NET 4.5, .NET 4.0 (on a separate branch) & Mono 3.8.0+ ( tested on OsX ).

-This library is a .NET Port, with lots of additional functionality, of the awesome Java [metrics library](https://github.com/dropwizard/metrics) by Coda Hale.

 ##Who is it for?
 [Developers](https://www.youtube.com/watch?v=8To-6VIJZRE) who need to see what is happening inside their systems at run-time.